This luxurious champagne truffles recipe is made with the highest quality chocolate and makes a lovely gift for your loved one on Valentine's Day.

 How to reduce champagne?

-- Add 4-5 tablespoons of it and the soft butter to the warm truffle mixture.
+Add 4-5 tablespoons of the reduced wine and the soft butter to the warm truffle mixture.

 How to make ganache?

-- Once smooth add 4-5 tablespoons of the reduced champagne and the butter.
+Step #4: Once smooth, add 4-5 tablespoons of the reduced champagne and the butter.
 Stir very well to combine.
-(4)

-- Keep any leftovers in a jar.
-(2)
+Store any leftover colored sugar in a jar.

 Alternative coating

-- For an even more intense chocolate taste, you can roll the balls in pure cocoa powder.
+For an even more intense chocolate flavor, roll the balls in pure cocoa powder.

-- You can crush some dried berries (for instance, strawberries or raspberries) in the food processor and roll the balls in that powder.
+You can also crush dried berries (like strawberries or raspberries) and roll the balls in that powder.

 How to store the truffles?